Elsewhere Movie Review: A Feminist Take on Love, Loss & Finding Home

-If you are yearning for a heartwarming movie that offers sweet epiphanies and a fresh take on worn out romantic comedy tropes, then “Elsewhere” just might be the perfect show for your next girls night out or girls night in.
+If you are yearning for a heartwarming flick that offers sweet epiphanies and a fresh take on worn out romantic comedy tropes, then an Elsewhere movie viewing just might be the perfect option for your next girls night out or girls night in.

 Hitting theaters and available On Demand everywhere (as of January 24, 2020), “Elsewhere” tells the story of Bruno ( Aden Young ) who is grieving the loss of his wife Lydia.
 Now two years after Lydia’s death, everyone around him, including his parents (Beau Bridges and Jackie Weaver) and best friend (Ken Jeong), are ready for him to buck up an move on.
 But, Bruno can’t let go, and is thrown into turmoil when his in-laws reclaim the house he built with his wife.